SBC CHEVY 400 406 NKB-200cc ALUMINUM HEADS STEAM HOLES 64cc STR. PLUG NKB-274-SH

 PART NUMBER # NKB-274-SH

 We have complete top end hardware kits available for the NKB-200 heads in our other listings.
 The kit has the correct head and intake gaskets, head bolts with special washers, and stainless intake bolts.
-The part number is TEK-1003-1205, or for those that favor the MLS multi layer style head gaskets, part number TEK-5219-1205, or any TEK kit that has the 1205 part number in it.
-The first number is the type of head gaskets, and we offer around 5 different head gaskets that will work with the NKB heads.
+Be sure to select the top end kit with, "steam hole" head gaskets.
 The 1205 is the intake gasket part number, and that is mandatory for use with the sbc NKB heads.
+Some intake manifolds will sit too low due to their design, and the 1266 extra thick intake gaskets may be required.

 These heads are also available in angle plug style, and without steam holes.
-See our other listings for the part number NKB-200-A-274.
+See our other listings.

 A breakdown of the part number.